 NOTE 1: The sequence of code points comprising a DOI name is not normalized and equivalence between DOI names is based on code points.
 For example, two DOI names that differ only in the abstract character "Á" being encoded as <U+00C1> in the first and as <U+0041, U+0301> in the second are not identical.

 NOTE 2: Presenting a DOI name by rendering its sequence of code points to glyphs can be ambiguous since multiple code points or sequences of code points can result in the same glyphs.
 For example, U+002D HYPHEN-MINUS, U+2212 MINUS SIGN and U+2013 EN DASH are rendered as similar glyphs.
 As another example, the abstract character "á" can be represented by either the code point U+00E1 or the sequence of code points <U+0061, U+0301>.
 Presenting a DOI name in its URI form resolves this ambiguity.

+NOTE 3: The algorithm for generating a DOI Name URI from a DOI Name is not generic, and care is needed when processing a DOI Name URI using a generic URI library.
+In the context of the generic URI syntax, a DOI Name URI is a URI where the hier-part component is a path-rootless component.
+The path-rootless component itself consists of two segments, the corresponding to the doi-encoded-prefix and the second to the doi-encoded-suffix.

+NOTE 4: Internationalized Resource Identifiers (IRIs) are a kind of identifier specified in [RFC3987] and used in [RDF].
+The IRI syntax is an extension of the URI syntax, and every URI is also an IRI.
+As such, a DOI Name URI can be used without modification wherever an IRI is needed and the URI-to-IRI conversion algorithm specified at [RFC3987], 3.2 is not used.

 equivalence